 Guide to Mickey’s Not So Scary Halloween Party

-Not only will you feast your eyes on decor, you will have plenty of creative costumes to enjoy!
-EVERYONE young and old dresses up for this party.
 Choose your costumes carefully.
 There are specific regulations in regards to costumes for adults so make sure you read THIS before you go.
-Here are the basics:

 GUESTS AGES 0-13

 - Costumes and some masks may be worn, as long as the mask does not cover the entire face and eyes are visible.

 - Layered costumes or costume props that surround the entire body are strongly discouraged and may be subject to additional security screening.

 - Costumes may not reach or drag on the ground. (e.g., full-length Princess dresses)

 - Capes may be worn if the length does not go below the waist.

 - Themed T-shirts, blouses, sweatshirts and hats are acceptable.

 - Acceptable accessories include: transparent wings, plastic light sabers, toy swords and tutus.
 Head wear may be worn as long as it does not cover the entire face.